Guide: Port Forwarding in NetGear Routers

 Enabling a DMZ server

-7. Click on Apply to save the changes.
+7. Click Apply to save your configuration.

 ABOUT THE AUTHOR